 Work-life balance has become a bit of a buzz phrase, especially among mompreneurs.
 This ideal is often sought after and discussed as missing from our lives.
 Seeking to find a balance between competing desires and responsibilities personally and professionally can be daunting.

 What steps will you take to identify key priorities related to work/life balance issues?

-A start of a new year often means New Year’s resolutions.
 A strong desire for work-life balance is evident in the many blogs on the subject.
 More exercise or improving fitness, pursuing a career ambition, taking up a new hobby, and spending more time with family are frequently among the most popular resolutions—all are aspects of daily life.
 And all of these pursuits are driven by the desire to have time for everything important to us.

 We are constantly chasing the next idea to balance seemingly competing priorities.
 For women who are working mothers or mompreneurs, there are additional considerations.
 Many women are navigating the added priorities (and stresses) of raising children, often carrying the bulk of daily household responsibilities, in addition to trying to carve time for self-care and a career.

 Historically, employers have viewed work as separate from the rest of our lives.
 The COVID pandemic's impact on our lifestyles has further blurred the already fading lines of distinction between work and life.
 With more people working from home than ever before and children home for online schooling, work and the rest of life are intertwined now more than ever.